The Stepford Wives (1975 film): Filming

 Scheduling difficulties delayed the filming from 1973 until 1974.

 No exterior sets were built for the film, which was shot on location in several Connecticut towns.
 The climax was filmed at the Lockwood-Mathews Mansion in Norwalk.
 Forbes purposefully chose white and bright colors, attempting to make a "thriller in sunlight".
 With the exception of the stormy night finale, it is almost over-saturated to emphasize bright lights and cheerful-looking settings.

 Nanette Newman claimed Forbes had deliberately filmed the ending "in an unreal way, so they were almost like a ballet moving in and out, up and down the aisle."
+The grocery store was a Grand Union in Darien.
+It was operated as a Grand Union until 2000, when it was bought by Shaw's.
+It operated as a Shaw's until 2010, when it was purchased by Stop & Shop and still operates as such today.

 Actor Peter Masterson secretly called his friend Goldman for input on scenes.
 Goldman later claimed the film "could have been very strong, but it was rewritten and altered, and I don't think happily."
 He added, "It was such an unpleasant experience."

 Release

 The Stepford Wives premiered in the United States on January 22, 1975, in two cities, before a nationwide release on February 12, 1975.
 Goldman said the film " was probably released badly as far as the people involved in the making of that movie are concerned.
 It has some exploitable elements, but it wasn’t Halloween.
 The best way to release it would have been slowly, praying for favorable word of mouth.
 The studio threw it on the market in hundreds of theatres" because "right then Columbia needed cash flow badly—dollars, and now.
 Stepford got them some dollars.
 It was gone in a month, but it served the studio well."